Last goats living on UK coastal site culled by National Trust

 “Our approach is guided by the requirement for control interventions to be humane and informed by evidence.”

-Locals had become increasingly concerned about the welfare of the goats after some had fallen to their deaths from the cliffside.
+Locals had become increasingly concerned about the welfare of the goats in recent years after some had fallen to their deaths from the cliffside.

 Some had demanded the animal charity RSPCA take action to rehome them after reports they were unwell.